zphang/jiant-site/documentation/README.md

 ## Models

-Models in `jiant` generally have three components: A shared input component (typically a word embedding layer, or a pretrained ELMo, GPT, or BERT model), a shared general-purpose encoder component which sits on top of the input component (optional, typically a BiLSTM trained from scratch within `jiant`, specified by `sent_enc`), and task-specific components for each tasks.
+Models in `jiant` generally have three components: A shared input component (typically a word embedding layer, or a pretrained ELMo, GPT, BERT, or XLNet model), a shared general-purpose encoder component which sits on top of the input component (optional, typically a BiLSTM trained from scratch within `jiant`, specified by `sent_enc`), and task-specific components for each tasks.

 ### Input Components